Densaugeo/ESP-8266-NodeMCU-Tutorial/README.md

     sudo python esptool/esptool.py --port /dev/ttyUSB0 --baud 9600 write_flash 0x00000 nodemcu_latest.bin

+This is set to run rather slow to reduce the likelyhood of errors.
+It may take a few minutes to flash, during which you should see the ESP-8266 serial transmit LED flash every few seconds.

-Disconnect GPIO 0 from ground and restart to go back to run mode.
+After the esptool command exits, disconnect GPIO 0 from ground and restart to go back to run mode.

-With NodeMCU on the ESP-8266, it will run a lua interpreter, execute lua commands sent to it over serial.
+With NodeMCU on the ESP-8266, it will run a lua interpreter, and execute lua commands sent to it over serial.
 For full details, see NodeMCU's Github (https://github.com/nodemcu/nodemcu-firmware) or docs (http://www.nodemcu.com/docs/).

 The interpreter can be accessed over serial with 9600 baud rate and CR+LF line ending.
 To see it do something basic, run `print(2+2)`

-For a convenient way to copy lua files to the ESP-8266, get luatool
+On startup, NodeMCU checks its internal memory for a file named init.lua and runs it if found.
+There are lua commands for writing this file without needing to reflash the firmware, and the luatool utility offers a streamlined way to do this.

+## Copy .lua Files With luatool ##

+Fetch luatool from GitHub

     git clone https://github.com/4refr0nt/luatool